-S. Loans
+S. Borrowing

-Loans are recognized initially at fair value, net of transaction costs incurred.
-Loans are subsequently carried at amortized cost; any difference between the proceeds (net of transaction costs) and the redemption value is recognized in the statement of profit or loss over the period of the Loans using the effective interest method.
+Borrowing are recognized initially at fair value, net of transaction costs incurred.
+Loans are subsequently measured at amortized cost; any difference between the proceeds (net of transaction costs) and the redemption value is recognized in the statement of profit or loss over the period of the Loans using the effective interest method.